 This happened while they were living across the street, and Angela was in my daycare.
 By then I had started doing foster care as well, and our first foster child was a boy named Daniel.
-He’d been with us for a while.
-I’m not sure how long.
+He’d been with us over a year.
 He was already at the point where DCF was looking to move him out of foster care and place him in an adoptive home.
 He was going to be staying with us only a little while longer.

 We also had a baby, this beautiful boy.
 He was only a few months old, and we’d been fostering him for a very short time.
 Maybe a few weeks.
 But I was already in love with him.
 I mean, he was just so adorable, so precious.

-Then DCF shows up one day and says they’ve received a report that I’m abusing Daniel.
-They’re going to suspend my license while they conduct an investigation.
+Then DCF shows up one day and says they’ve received a report that I’m mistreating Daniel.
+Not physically abusing him or anything that serious, but using “excessive timeouts.”
+They say their going to suspend my license while they conduct an investigation.

 My heart was broken.

 I just lost it.
 Sobbing.
 I was an absolute wreck.